bitwes/Gut/README.md

 * `set_ignore_pause_before_teardown(should_ignore)` causes GUI to disregard any calls to pause_before_teardown.
 This is useful when you want to run in a batch mode.
 * `set_yield_between_tests(should)` will pause briefly between every 5 tests so that you can see progress in the GUI.
 If this is left out, it  can seem like the program has hung when running longer test sets.
 * `get/set_log_level(level)` see section on log level for list of values.
+* `disable_strict_datatype_checks(true)` disables strict datatype checks.
+See section on "Strict type checking" before disabling.

 # Extras

+## Strict type checking
+Gut performs type checks in the asserts where it applies.
+This is done for a few reasons.
+The first is that invalid comparisons can cause runtime errors which will stop your tests from running.
+With the type checking enabled your test will fail instead of crashing.
+The other reason is that you can get false positives/negatives when comparing things like a Real/Float and an Integer.
+With strict type checking enabled these become a lot more obvious.
+It's also a sanity check to make sure your classes are using the expected types of values which can save time in the long run.

+You can disable this behavior if you like by calling `tester.disable_strict_datatype_checks(true)` inside `gut_main.gd`.

 ## File Manipulation Methods for Tests
 Use these methods in a test or setup/teardown method to make file related testing easier.
 These all exist on the Gut object so they must be prefixed with `gut`